 Termites are broadly divided into three major termite groups: subterranean, drywood and dampwood.
 If you are trying to classify a specific termite colony into a group, you need to look at the soldiers and the alates, the winged, unmated reproductive caste, because worker termites across groups tend to look the same.
 Also important is the appearance of the damage wood they consume.
+Do you need termite extermination in Tyler or it's surrounding East Texas cities?

 Subterranean termite can have up to 2 million members in a well established colony!
 Their colonies are divided into three groups: workers, soldiers and reproductives.